desain/owlbear-emanation/README.md

 -   **New**: Create a new preset.
 -   **Delete**: Delete a preset.
 You must always have at least one preset, so you can't delete the last one.
 -   **Paste**: Paste a previously copied set of aura settings as a preset.

+You can also create preset groups, which combine multiple presets into one.
+To create a preset group, click the arrow next to 'New' in the Defaults tab and click "Create Preset Group".

+Editing preset groups:

+-   **Preset Group Name**: Give your preset group a name.
+-   **Presets**: Here you can choose which presets belong to this preset group.
+Presets can belong to multiple groups, but you can't put a group inside another group.

 ### Changing settings